-The Colorado Air National Guard has two main bases located in Aurora and Greeley.
-We perform six unique missions with the overall goal of training and preparing Air Guard members to be ready to respond to the Governor of Colorado for state emergencies, or to the President in times of national crisis.
+The Colorado Air National Guard has two main bases located in Aurora and Greely.
+They perform six unique missions, training and preparing the citizen-airmen to respond to the Governor of Colorado for state emergencies or to the call of the President in times of crisis.

-Employ's the Air Force's only strategic survivable, mobile ground system (MGS) to recieve early warning data.
+<p class="p1">Employs the Air Force's only strategic survivable, mobile ground system (MGS) to recieve early warning data.
 The 233rd Group (formerly the 137th Space Warning Squadron) provides survivable and endurable missle wraning detection to the National Command Authority and has the ability to survive and operate through all phases of trans/post attack.
-In addition, the satellites privide immediate, worldwide missle warning, space launch, and nuclear detonation detection.
+In addition, the satellites provide immediate, worldwide missle warning, space launch, and nuclear detonation detection.